International 4wd Overland Travel

 The blog and the photo galleries are likely the best resources here, containing interesting travel stories and presenting a selection of breathtaking images from around the world.
 There's also ample information here that should assist anyone looking to build up a touring 4wd vehicle.
 If you're interested to see what outdoor/camping gear we currently use and have determined over the years to offer the most comfort and protection, then there's a dedicated section for that too!

-Years ago I began touring all over North America and Europe without really even thinking of myself as someone with a particularly special passion for travel; not even when I had the surreal opportunity to explore inside a 5,000 year old pyramid in Egypt's desert... alone!
-At some point I came to recognise the extent to which travel, specifically the exposure it was giving me to the different ways in which life is lived around the globe, was shaping and expanding my world view.
-Our expeditions to Morocco and Albania proved influential in furthering my interest in our current style of family 4wd overland expeditions, and in many ways assisted in growing our combined comfort zones in preparation for our subsequent adventures in Mongolia and Central Asia.
+Eventually I came to recognise the extent to which travel, specifically the exposure it gives to the different ways in which life is lived around the globe, was shaping and expanding my world view.
+Our expeditions to Morocco and Albania proved influential in furthering our combined interest in our current style of family 4wd overland expeditions, and in many ways assisted in growing our comfort zones in preparation for our subsequent adventures in Russia/Siberia, Mongolia and Central Asia.

 Photo: the appetising Merve Cafe, Dushanbe, Tajikistan.